aptech/docs/docs/cc/time-and-date.rst

 Time and Date
 =======================

-.. note:: GAUSS date variables store dates in Posix format, so all "posix" functions work with GAUSS date variables.
+.. note:: Date variables in a GAUSS dataframe store dates in Posix format, so all "posix" functions work with GAUSS date variables.

 Conversion and formatting
 --------------------------------